 A coarse management tool for encouraging EGKs to move in this direction would be periodically herding animals to the southern extent of the site as development stages progress.
 The Project Ecologist can coordinate a team to herd animals down the fairways and past the development after clearing for each stage has been completed and prior to bulk earthworks.
-Temporary fencing may be installed by the civil contractor to prevent return to the former golf course.
 The Project Ecologist shall monitor the status of the remaining population, noting group size, young at foot, and apparent pouch young, to determine the functional response to the habitat change.